 Singapore’s AI-Driven Tuas Port: The World’s Largest Automated Trade Hub on the Horizon

 Tuas Port is designed to operate with minimal human intervention, leveraging advanced automation to enhance efficiency and security.
-A fleet of yellow automated guided vehicles (AGVs) navigates the port’s vast terminals 24/7, reaching speeds of up to 25 kilometers per hour.
-These vehicles are remotely operated and equipped with RFID systems that communicate with underground transponders for precise location tracking.
-According to PSA International, AGVs can run continuously for six to eight hours on a single 20-minute automated charge, enabling seamless, uninterrupted cargo movement.
+A fleet of yellow automated guided vehicles (AGVs) navigates the port’s vast terminals 24/7, reaching speeds of up to 25 kilometres per hour.
+These vehicles are remotely operated, equipped with RFID systems that communicate with underground transponders for precise location tracking.
+According to PSA International, the AGVs can run continuously for six to eight hours on a single 20-minute automated charge, enabling seamless, uninterrupted cargo movement.

 The automation extends beyond cargo handling.
 Tuas Port is implementing a “Next Generation Vessel Traffic Management System” powered by artificial intelligence and satellite technology.
 This system provides real-time monitoring of ship movements, optimising berth allocation and preventing congestion.
 The government’s Smart Nation 2.0 strategy, launched on 1 October 2024, showcased satellite-based vessel tracking, with ships color-coded by type to streamline operations.
 AI-driven analytics are expected to further enhance port security, protecting against cyber threats and optimising logistical workflows.